Danapur railway station: Construction

 East Central Railway is constructing a new platform (number 6), at an estimated cost of Rs 2.33 crore, on the southern end of the station.
 The work is in progress with a provision to accommodate 24 coach load combination of mail and express trains at the new platform.
 Under the new development plan, the railways has also decided to connect platform number 6 to platform numbers 2, 3, 4 and 5 by building a new spacious foot over bridge (FOB) at a cost of Rs 5.2 crore.

 A new 92metre-long and 6metre-wide FOB is also proposed.
 This will connect platform #1A to the new platform (number 6), to facilitate passengers’ easy movement within the station premises.
 The railways is also constructing a new platform shed with 48 metre in length and 12 metre in width on platform numbers 4 and 5 to provide comforts to passengers.

 The EC-Railways would also build an air conditioned waiting hall at Danapur at an estimated cost of Rs 1.57 crore.

 The station has already provision for one pair of escalators and two lifts in the years to come.

-Trains
+Major Trains

-Danapur is the terminal station of several express and mail trains.
-Many passenger trains serve Danapur Station.
+Danapur is the Major railway station serving several express and mail trains.

-Trains that have as origin or destination Danapur station are: